ricardocarva/MortiSmart/README.md

 1. clone project
 2. `cd` into project directory
 3. run `npm install` to install dependencies
+4. rename `example_config.env` to `config.env` and add your information and api keys.
-4. run `npm run dev` to start server
+5. run `npm run dev` to start server

 make sure you setup your config.env with your own api and database keys.